kalabro/kalabro.tech/content/blog/it-depends-renovate/index.md

 ## Feature 3: lock file updates

 Renovate performs update checks for your direct dependencies, which are the ones listed in the package.json file.
 These direct dependencies can themselves have their own dependencies, which are known as indirect or transitive dependencies.
 Typical web projects often have much more transitive dependencies than direct ones.
 The easiest way to keep these dependencies up to date is by regularly refreshing the lock file.
-When you combine this approach with [dependency pinning](https://docs.renovatebot.com/dependency-pinning/), lock file updates can be safely automated.
+When you combine this approach with [dependency pinning](https://docs.renovatebot.com/dependency-pinning/), lock file updates can be safely automerged.

 ```json5
 {